Cart is empty

 What could cause a Penis to Shrink?

-Cold water or cold weather normally shrinks the penis, whereas warm conditions can elongate it.
+Cold water or cold weather normally shrink the penis, whereas warm conditions can elongate it.
 Psychological states such as fear, anger, and anxiety can pull the external genitalia (penis, testicles, and scrotum) closer to the body and may physiologically shorten the penis temporarily.

 Are There Men Who Truly do have a Micropenis?